Nimo

 Important points to keep in mind

-Organ systems are collections of specialised organs that act together to perform major life functions.
+Organ systems consist of specialized organs that work together to perform major life functions.

 Hierarchy: cells → tissues → organs → organ systems → organism.

-Cause → effect: organ cooperation produces system-level functions; organ failure reduces system output.
+Cause and effect: organ cooperation produces system-level functions; organ failure reduces system output.

-Homeostasis depends on multiple systems working together; disruption of one system affects internal stability .
+Homeostasis relies on multiple systems; disruption of one system impacts internal stability.

 Built with v0